stanford-rc/globus.stanford.edu/server5.md

 * A supported Linux distribution *that still receives vendor support*.

-  Globus Connect Server 5 supports running on Debian, Fedora, Red Hat Enterprise Linux 7 through 9 (including derivatives), and Ubuntu.
-Support for SuSE is coming soon.
+  Globus Connect Server 5 supports running on Debian, Fedora, Red Hat Enterprise Linux 7 through 9 (including derivatives), SuSE, and Ubuntu.

   If you use Red Hat Enterprise Linux (including derivatives), you should expect to pull some packages from EPEL.